-Ready to supercharge your Jacksonville trip?
-Venture beyond the city with help from our guide to the best Jacksonville day trips.
+Ready to supercharge your Northeast Florida trip?
+Venture beyond Jacksonville with help from this complete side trips guide!

-Reached by boat or by car, Amelia Island is one of the top-rated day trips from Jacksonville.
-The barrier island lies just 40 minutes north of Jacksonville.
-With historic brick streets cutting through the island’s natural beauty, there’s an outstanding balance of culture and fun to be had on Amelia Island.
+Reached by boat or car, Amelia Island is a beautiful barrier island that lies just 40 minutes north of Jacksonville.
+With historic brick streets cutting through the island’s natural beauty, there’s plenty of culture and fun to be had on Amelia Island.

 After enjoying a drink at the Palace Saloon, the oldest bar in Florida still serving beverages, head to Fort Clinch State Park.
-Along with exploring the history of this Civil War-era fort, the park’s beaches are an excellent place to hunt for seashells.
+Along with exploring the history of this Civil War-era fort, the park’s shady shores, hiding one of the most popular Amelia Island beaches, are an excellent place to hunt for seashells.
 With its many ocean treasures, don’t be shocked if you stumble upon a set of pearly shark teeth.

-Finish your time on Amelia Island with a sunset cruise.
+Finish your sightseeing on Amelia Island with a sunset cruise.
 You may even be able to spot dolphins, manatees, and wild horses on nearby Cumberland Island.